jordanpotti/guardduty-opsec/IAM.md

 **OPSEC Guidelines**

+- Do not use the default Kali Linux user agents.

 **Default severity: Medium**

 This finding informs you that a machine running Kali Linux is making API calls using credentials that belong to the listed AWS account in your environment.
 Kali Linux is a popular penetration testing tool that security professionals use to identify weaknesses in EC2 instances that require patching.
 Attackers also use this tool to find EC2 configuration weaknesses and gain unauthorized access to your AWS environment.